-Based on the last management track assessment, the status of longfin squid in 2019 was not overfished but there are no overfishing reference points available (available at https://apps-nefsc.fisheries.noaa.gov/saw/sasi/sasi\report\options.php).
+Based on the last management track assessment, the status of longfin squid in 2019 was not overfished but there are no overfishing reference points available (available at https://apps-nefsc.fisheries.noaa.gov/saw/sasi/sasi_report_options.php).
 See Figure 1 for trends in biomass from the last assessment.
-The assessment also presented unaveraged trends based on the spring and fall surveys separately representing two dominant cohorts, and solicited input from the reviewers about moving to considering the two dominant cohorts separately.
-The reviewers supported moving forward with such an approach - Since the median fall biomass is about five times bigger than the median spring biomass, there could be considerable management implications if the surveys are ultimately used to manage two cohorts separately (e.g. consideration of either changes to trimester allotments or changes to the overall seasonal management approach might become warranted).
+We hope to get an update of Figure 1 before May 2022.
+The assessment also presented unaveraged trends based on the spring and fall surveys separately representing two dominant cohorts, and solicited input from the reviewers about switching to considering the two dominant cohorts separately.
+The reviewers supported moving forward with such an approach.
+Because the median fall biomass is about five times bigger than the median spring biomass, there could be considerable management implications if the surveys are ultimately used to manage two cohorts separately (e.g. consideration of either changes to trimester allotments or changes to the overall seasonal management approach might become warranted).